Aspirants appearing for the IELTS Writing test for the first time follow either of these methods-

 It is good to have 5-10 minutes remaining at the end of your writing test so that you can proofread and make necessary edits.
 Revising the written text is always beneficial as it helps you rectify errors in punctuation, spelling & grammar and other minor mistakes if any.

 Moreover, proofreading is as important as writing a response because if you don’t re-read, it might lower your score as negligible errors may escape from your sight while writing.
-While proofreading your writing tasks, you should also have a look on the plan you prepared before writing.
+While proofreading your writing tasks, you should also have a look at the plan you prepared before writing.
 This helps you cross-verify whether you included every point in your answer.

 5. Practice and Practice

 Just learning the tips and techniques would not help you.
 Practice is also an essential part of your IELTS test preparation.
-You can write essays, letters or reports on topic of your own choice and get feedback on your work.
-And, if you really want to improve, you can utilize the benefits of Writing Correction Service.
+You can write essays, letters or reports on the topic of your own choice and get feedback on your work.
+And, if you really want to improve, you can utilize the benefits of the Writing Correction Service.

 With the help of this service, you can get your IELTS Writing tasks evaluated as per the IELTS standards.
 Also, you can receive comprehensive feedback on your mistakes and suggestions to improve it.
 Thus, this helps you fetch a high score.